Wednesday, July 2, 2025

 It's always so scary watching all 25 cars as they come roaring away from the start/finish line, down the hill toward the first hairpin turn -- this year there weren't any crashes in the first 10 seconds of the race!

 The two GTDPRO Corvettes ran at the front of the pack at the beginning of the 2 hour and 40 minute race.
-Then the jerks in the BMW, once again, as they have in other races, needed to run into a Corvettes as a "passing maneuver".
+Then the jerks in the BMW, once again, as they have in other races, needed to run into a Corvette as a "passing maneuver".
 I have decided that the BMW team needs to leave IMSA and join NASCAR -- where "bumping" is actually legal!

 Here is a quote about NASCAR rules . . . .